Immediate Breakdown of Fat, Oil, and Grease

 A wastewater treatment plant on the south side of Chicago had an extensive foaming issue caused by the Nocardia filament.
 All the aeration basins were completely covered and the foam even found its way into the center walls of the clarifier.

 1.1 MGD activated sludge municipal treatment plant incoming BOD: 140-160 ppm incoming ammonia: 15-20 ppm.

 In addition to the foaming, the plant received exceptionally high spikes of ammonia during the weekends.
 These spikes would reach up to 60 ppm.

 The operators began applying Foam Buster and Qwik-Zyme L to improve the cold weather degradation of surfactants, grease, and long-chain fatty acids, all which are nutrients for Nocardia.

-By the 30th day of the application, the foam cleared up to 75%.
+By the 30th day of the application, 5% of the foam cleared up to 75%.
 The operators continued a maintenance application to fully clear the plant.
 By fully degrading the grease and fatty acids, more ammonia and nitrogen was consumed, thus stabilizing the weekend ammonia spikes.